stackbuilders/tutorials/tutorials/haskell/mustache-templates/tutorial.md

 languages, including Haskell (there are several of them, actually).
-In this tutorial we will be using the [`stache`](https://hackage.haskell.org/package/stache) package developed by Stack Builders and show why this package is clearer and easy to use.
+In this tutorial we will be using the [`stache`](https://hackage.haskell.org/package/stache) package developed by Stack Builders and show why this package is clear and easy to use.

 The tutorial should be comprehensible for Haskell beginners and does not assume knowledge of any advanced Haskell-concepts.